Articles on: People

 Access across the portal for the Standard, Professional, and Enterprise Plans:

-Can view and access Documents, People, Public committees, and the Private committees they are members of.
+Can view and access Dashboard, Documents, People, Public committees, and the Private committees they are members of.
+They can also cast votes, sign electronic documents, and fill out surveys.

-Can view and access People, and only the Committees and Meetings they are participants of.
+Can view and access Dashboard, People, and only the Committees and Meetings they are participants of.
+They can also cast votes, sign electronic documents, and fill out surveys.

-Looking at permissions from the perspective of an individual PERSON'S ROLE, we see the following:
+2. Looking at permissions from the perspective of an individual's ROLE -

-Board of Directors/Trustees members can access the following:
+Board of Directors/Trustees (assigned assigned on the People page) can access the following:

 All public committees.